 Regina is a passionate teacher and hopes to inspire each and everyone of her students to be their best in all aspects of their life.
 She wants her students to leave her class and inspire every person they meet to be better and pay it forward.

 Regina was a member of the Michigan Ballet Theatre and performed in the Nutcracker in 1990.
-In 1994, Regina began her teaching career and in 2001 co-founded Main Stage Center for the Arts.
+In 1994, Regina began her teaching career and in 2000 co-founded Main Stage Center for the Arts.
 She has received her Grade I, II and III teacher’s certificates from the Cecchetti Council of America.
-Regina is the founder and director of the studio’s taplines and the studio’s Competition groups.
+Regina is the founder of the studio’s taplines and the studio’s Performance groups.
+Regina is also a certified through Dance Masters of Michigan and Dance Masters of America.

 Regina has been a guest teacher at the Cecchetti Council of America Ballet Day, Summer Dance Performing Arts Camp, and studios in Michigan and Canada.
 Miss Ihns has been sought after to choreograph for other studios and her choreography has been recognized at many competitions.